International Financial Reporting Standards

-International Financial Reporting Standards, commonly called IFRS, are accounting standards issued by the IFRS Foundation and the International Accounting Standards Board (IASB).
-They constitute a standardised way of describing the company's financial performance and position so that company financial statements are understandable and comparable across international boundaries.
-They are particularly relevant for companies with shares or securities listed on a public stock exchange.
+International Financial Reporting Standards (IFRS) are accounting standards issued by the IFRS Foundation and the International Accounting Standards Board (IASB).
+They constitute a standardised way of describing a company's financial performance and position so that company financial statements are understandable and comparable across international boundaries.
+They are particularly relevant for companies with publicly listed shares or securities.

-IFRS have replaced many different national accounting standards around the world but have not replaced the separate accounting standards in the United States where U.S. GAAP is applied.
+IFRS have replaced many different national accounting standards around the world but have not replaced the separate accounting standards in the United States, where US GAAP is applied.

 History

 The International Accounting Standards Committee (IASC) was established in June 1973 by accountancy bodies representing ten countries.
 It devised and published International Accounting Standards (IAS), interpretations and a conceptual framework.
 These were looked to by many national accounting standard-setters in developing national standards.

-In 2001 the International Accounting Standards Board (IASB) replaced the IASC with a remit to bring about convergence between national accounting standards through the development of global accounting standards.
+In 2001, the International Accounting Standards Board (IASB) replaced the IASC with a remit to bring about convergence between national accounting standards through the development of global accounting standards.
 During its first meeting the new Board adopted existing IAS and Standing Interpretations Committee standards (SICs).
-The IASB has continued to develop standards calling the new standards "International Financial Reporting Standards" (IFRS).
+The IASB has continued to develop standards, calling the new standards "International Financial Reporting Standards" (IFRS).

-In 2002 the European Union (EU) agreed that, from 1 January 2005, International Financial Reporting Standards would apply for the consolidated accounts of the EU listed companies, bringing about the introduction of IFRS to many large entities.
+In 2002, the European Union (EU) agreed that, from 1 January 2005, International Financial Reporting Standards would apply for the consolidated accounts of EU-listed companies, bringing about the introduction of IFRS to many large entities.
 Other countries have since followed the lead of the EU.

-In 2021 on the occasion of COP26 of the United Nations Framework Convention on Climate Change in Glasgow the IFRS Foundation announced the formation of the new International Sustainability Standards Board ISSB.
+In 2021, on the occasion of COP26 of the United Nations Framework Convention on Climate Change in Glasgow, the IFRS Foundation announced the formation of the new International Sustainability Standards Board, ISSB.